 With self-paced courses, you can provide as much information for your students as you want.
 You might give them 30 modules packed with information, and it works because they can take as much time as they need to go through them all.

-Tip: Get feedback from your students after each lecture to figure out which lecture format they find the most useful.
+Tip: Get feedback from your students after each lesson to figure out which lesson format they find the most useful.
 This will allow you to make adjustments during the course to maximize your student success.

 Now, when it comes to the passive learning part of your cohort course, you’ll want to find the best way to deliver your students the information.
 Some students are visual learners, while others prefer to read or listen to their material.
 The best thing you can do is to provide your course material in as many different formats as possible so that every student can find the best option for them.